 Soil drainage classes indicate the ability of a soil to drain water.
-Spatial distribution of soil drainage properties in the Antelope Subbasin closely resembles the distribution of saturated hydraulic conductivity and soil texture (Figure 2-28).
-More than 82% of the Subbasin area is categorized as well drained soils.
-Small patches of poorly drained and somewhat poorly drained soils, as well as moderately well drained soils mostly occur in the northern part of the Subbasin.
+Spatial distribution of soil drainage properties in the Los Molinos Subbasin closely resembles the distribution of saturated hydraulic conductivity and soil texture (Figure 2-31).
+More than 75% of the Subbasin area is categorized as well drained soils.
+Small patches of poorly drained and somewhat poorly drained soils, as well as moderately well drained soils mostly occur in the northern part and southern edge of the Subbasin.
 Excessively drained soils occur along and adjacent to drainage ways, where coarse soils are abundant.